Acne

 Will acne scars go away?

-While some acne scars may fade over time, others can become more obvious or severe as your skin loses its natural elasticity and tightness.
-Treatments like laser therapy, microdermabrasion, dermapen and chemical peels can help improve the appearance of scars.
+While some acne scars may fade over time, others can become more visible as your skin loses elasticity.
+Treatments like laser therapy, microdermabrasion, Dermapen and chemical peels can help improve their appearance.

 Conclusion